dissanayakeG/CODE_BOOK/TDD_MOCKS_AND_STUBS.md

 }
 ```
 **Mock Object**

 A mock object is an object that you would create using PHPUnit’s getMockBuilder() method.
 It is basically an object that extends the class you define and allows you to perform nifty tricks and assertions on it.

 **Stub Method**

 A stub method is a method contained within a mock object that returns null by default,
 but allows you to easily override the return value.

 **Mock Method**

 it does the exact same thing its original method would.
 any code that is in the method you are mocking will actually run and will not return null by default

-mock methods do not allow you to override the return value
+mock methods do not allow you to override the return value.

 a stub is a method that returns null by default

 **THE FOUR PATHWAYS OF GETMOCKBUILDER()**

 It all depends on your use, or non-use, of the setMethods() method.

 **1 Do not call setMethods()**